Kate Muir

-Kate Muir is a Scottish writer and documentary maker.
-Her book, Everything You Need to Know About the Menopause (But Were Too Afraid to Ask) was published in 2022, and she is the creator and producer of two documentaries on the menopause including Davina McCall: Sex, Myths and the Menopause for Channel 4 current affairs.
+Kate Muir is a Scottish writer, women's health campaigner and documentary maker.
+Her book, How to Have a Magnificent Midlife Crisis was published in 2025, following Everything You Need to Know About the Menopause (But Were Too Afraid to Ask) in 2022, and Everything You Need to Know About the Pill (But Were Too Afraid to Ask) in 2024.
+She is the creator and producer of two documentaries on the menopause including Davina McCall: Sex, Myths and the Menopause for Channel 4 current affairs, as well the Pill Revolution documentary.
 She was chief film critic of The Times for seven years, and is the author of three novels.
-She is an activist for The Menopause Charity.

 Early life

 Muir grew up in Dalmuir, West Dunbartonshire, and attended Westbourne School in Glasgow.
 At the University of Glasgow, she graduated with an LLB in Jurisprudence and Politics, and later completed a postgraduate journalism diploma at Cardiff University.

 Career

+Whilst at university Muir was the co-editor of the student newspaper the Glasgow University Guardian.

 Muir's first job was on the Ealing Guardian, and then she worked as a reporter for two start-up newspapers: News on Sunday in Manchester and The Sunday Correspondent in London, before arriving at The Times in 1990 as a weekly interviewer.
 She was posted to New York in 1992, then Paris in 1995, then Washington D.C. in 1999 as a foreign features writer for The Times.
 In Paris, she began a weekly personal column in The Times Magazine which continued for 11 years.

 In 2010, Muir became the chief film critic of The Times, covering reviews and film festivals.
 At a Cannes press conference in 2011 her question regarding Nazi aesthetics resulted in a huge faux pas for Danish director Lars von Trier and his subsequent ban as persona non grata from the film festival.
 During her time as a critic, Muir became a campaigner for Women and Hollywood, which advocates for equality and diversity in Hollywood and the wider movie industry.
-She also works with Time's Up UK and Birds' Eye View, a charity which promotes the distribution of female-led films.
+She has also worked with Time's Up UK and Birds' Eye View, a charity which promoted the distribution of female-led films.
 Muir left The Times in 2017 to work as a writer and filmmaker.